-- Verify budget for contracted services.
+- Verify the budget for contracted services.

-- Complete Vendor Request Form (PDF, ) using the Temporary Staffing Position Description List (PDF, ) to identify the type of support needed.
+- Complete the Vendor Request Form (PDF, ) using the Temporary Staffing Position Description List (PDF, ) to identify the type of support needed.
 If there is not an existing position that meets your needs, please notify the vendor and procurement that a market rate is needed for the position.
 The vendor should be sent a list of the key responsibilities only (do not send the official MC position description).
-MC employees do not negotiate rates or salary with the vendor.
+MC employees do not negotiate rates or salaries with the vendor.

 - Once a candidate is identified, complete a purchase requisition through Workday and notify the vendor.
-If you need assistance visit Procurement for guidance.
+If you need assistance, visit Procurement for guidance.

 - Upon arrival for work, have the candidate complete the Personal Data Form - Contractor (PDF, ) to be forwarded to HRSTM/Records.

-*All requests must be first be sent to the primary vendor.
+*All requests must first be sent to the primary vendor.
 If the primary vendor is unable to identify a candidate after 24 hours, you may contact the secondary vendor.
 If the secondary vendor is unable to identify a candidate after 24 hours, you may contact the tertiary vendor.